Langhorne Speedway: Langhorne National Open

 From 1951 to 1971, Langhorne Speedway hosted the Langhorne National Open, which became the nation's most prestigious race for Sportsman and Modified cars.
 Guaranteed starting positions were awarded to the winners (or highest finishers not already qualified) at special Langhorne Qualifier races held at weekly racetracks throughout the Northeast and Southeast.
 It was common to have over a hundred cars attempt to qualify for the National Open.
 From 1951 to 1957, the race was sanctioned by NASCAR.
 In 1961 and 1962, Supermodifieds raced with the Modifieds and Sportsman cars.
 Dutch Hoag was the most successful driver, winning five times.
 Hoag was the only driver to win the National Open on both the dirt and pavement surfaces.

-The National Open since 1972 has become the Race of Champions Modified race, raced exclusively on pavement and at various Northeastern tracks, and its history has been combined into the National Open.
-Pavement Modified star Matt Hirschman won five of the past six editions since 2012, and has tied Hoag for most wins in this race's combined history.
+The race continues to this day.
+In 1972, organisers changed the name to the Race of Champions, which has been raced exclusively on pavement for Modifieds at various Northeastern tracks, and its history has been combined into the National Open.
+Pavement Modified star Matt Hirschman is the official record holder of this race, having won nine times, three at Oswego Speedway, four at Lake Erie Speedway, and once each at Lancaster Speedway and Chemung Speedrome.